kcarnold/cs344/content/project/index.md

     -   If you used Colab, download the `ipynb` file.

-    -   "Restart and Run All" before submitting.
+    -   "Restart and Run All" before submitting, if possible.

+    -   The technical report may include all of the needed code; if so, nothing more is required.

+-   Include clear instructions for how to acquire any data you used.
+(Don't upload the dataset itself, unless it happens to be very small.)

-### Advice
+## Advice

 * **Repeat trials** with different random seeds.
 Consider the variability of results.
 * **Notice decisions** you make during data prep and modeling.